aboffelli/interomics/README.md

 - BiocManager 1.30.12
 - DT 0.18

-The file sessionInfo.txt contains all the packages and versions used in the the running session of the program.
+The file sessionInfo.txt contains all the packages and versions used in the running session of the program.

 ### Installing packages